Henry Thomas Buckle: False accusation

-The pornographic publisher John Camden Hotten claimed that his series of flagellation reprints The Library Illustrative of Social Progress had been taken from Buckle's collection, but this was untrue, as reported by Henry Spencer Ashbee.
+The pornographic publisher John Camden Hotten claimed that his series of flagellation reprints The Library Illustrative of Social Progress had been taken from Buckle's collection, but that was untrue, as reported by Henry Spencer Ashbee.

 Death of his mother (1859)

 On 1 April 1859, Buckle's mother died.
-Shortly after, under the influence of this "crushing and desolating affliction", he added an argument for immortality to a review he was writing of J. S. Mill's Essay on Liberty.
+Shortly afterward, under the influence of this "crushing and desolating affliction", he added an argument for immortality to a review he was writing of John Stuart Mill's essay On Liberty.
 Buckle's argument was not based on theologians "with their books, their dogmas, their traditions, their rituals, their records, and their other perishable contrivances".
 Rather he based his argument on "the universality of the affections; the yearning of every mind to care for something out of itself".
-Buckle asserted "it is in the need of loving and of being loved, that the highest instincts of our nature are first revealed."
-As if reflecting on his mother's death, Buckle continued that "as long as we are with those whom we love ..., we rejoice.
+Buckle asserted that "it is in the need of loving and of being loved, that the highest instincts of our nature are first revealed."

+As if reflecting on his mother's death, Buckle continued that "as long as we are with those whom we love..., we rejoice.
 But when "the enemy [death]" approaches, "when the very signs of life are mute ... and there lies before us nought save the shell and husk of what we loved too well, then truly, if we believed the separation were final ... the best of us would succumb, but for the deep conviction that all is not really over."
 We have "a forecast of another and a higher state".
-Thus, Buckle concludes, "it is, then, to that sense of immortality with which the affections inspire us, that I would appeal for the best proof of the reality of a future life".
+Thus, Buckle concluded, "it is, then, to that sense of immortality with which the affections inspire us, that I would appeal for the best proof of the reality of a future life".

-He also said, "If immortality be untrue it matters little if anything else be true or not."
+He also wrote, "If immortality be untrue it matters little if anything else be true or not."

-Other women in Buckle's life
+Other women in life

 Although love for his mother dominated his life, there were other instances of his love for women.
-At seventeen, he fell in love with a cousin and "challenged a man to whom she was engaged".
+At 17, he fell in love with a cousin and "challenged a man to whom she was engaged".
 He fell for another cousin, but his parents objected.

 In 1861, when Buckle went to Egypt, he invited "one Elizabeth Faunch, the widow of a carpenter, to join him....
-Mrs. Faunch refused his invitation, but there is some evidence that the two had been engaged in a liaison for some time."
+Mrs. Faunch refused his invitation, but there is some evidence that the two had been engaged in a liaison for some time".

 Last travels and death

-The death of his mother in 1859 combined with the exhausting work on the second volume of the History of Civilization in England and its publication in 1861 invoked a decision by Buckle to go to Egypt to recover from exhaustion.
+The death of his mother in 1859 combined with the exhausting work on the second volume of the History of Civilization in England, and its publication in 1861 invoked a decision by Buckle to go to Egypt to recover from exhaustion.
 He toured Egypt.
 Then, feeling better, Buckle traveled to Palestine and Syria.
 He died of typhoid fever in Damascus, Syria, on 29 May 1862 and was buried there.
 A sister provided a gravestone with the epitaph "I know that he shall rise again".
-The sister of the British consul in Damascus added: "The written word remains long after the writer; The writer is resting under the earth, but his works endure".
+The sister of the British consul in Damascus added, "The written word remains long after the writer; The writer is resting under the earth, but his works endure".